Topic outline

 • About Funding Assistance

-Our number one top tip is: don’t leave it too late!
 You should already be looking for funding for the next academic year towards the end of the first term of the current academic year.
 Some of the major funding bodies, for example the Countess of Munster Charitable Trust, will open applications in January and close them in February.
 Be sure to plan well in advance!

 Funding wizards will help you identify which sources of funding you may be eligible for.
 In addition, you will find useful guides to help you make an application, and which offer advice on how to set out your curriculum vitae and covering letter.
-If you would like someone to read through and check your application once you have written it, please contact nick.thompson@rncm.ac.uk

 For more information on funding available via the college and the Access to Learning scheme please contact Student Finance.

-Please note: The RNCM receives the kind support of a number of charitable trusts and foundations who donate money to the College to be used for scholarships and bursaries.
+Please read: The RNCM receives the kind support of a number of charitable trusts and foundations who donate money to the College to be used for scholarships and bursaries.
 These organisations have taken the decision to donate directly to the College, rather than to individuals, so they should not be approached by RNCM students.
 These are:

 • South Square Trust